andrewliebchen/liebchen-worldwide/README.md

 - **Unified Button System**: Created a consistent button component system using styled-components for all interactive elements
 - **Animation State Management**: Implemented ref-based animation tracking to prevent duplicate animations and ensure smooth transitions
 - **Performance Optimization**: Reduced unnecessary re-renders by using refs instead of state variables for animation tracking
+- **Centralized Context Module**: Created a single source of truth for all biographical information, case studies, and contact details
+- **DRY Architecture**: Eliminated code duplication by centralizing context information and creating reusable helper functions
+- **Improved Maintainability**: Enhanced code organization with clear separation of concerns between context, API functionality, and UI components
+- **Standardized Case Study References**: Implemented consistent IDs and mapping for case studies to ensure reliable references throughout the application

+## Architecture Improvements

+### Centralized Context Module

+The application now uses a centralized context module (`src/ai/context/index.js`) that serves as the single source of truth for:

+- Contact information and links
+- Case study details and IDs
+- Command definitions and responses
+- Biographical information
+- Static context for AI responses

+This approach:
+- Eliminates duplication of information across files
+- Ensures consistency in how information is presented
+- Makes updates easier by requiring changes in only one location
+- Improves maintainability through better organization

+### DRY Implementation

+The codebase now follows the DRY (Don't Repeat Yourself) principle more closely:

+- **Reusable Helper Functions**: Created functions like `getContactInfoMarkdown()` and `buildProjectsContext()` that can be used throughout the application
+- **Consistent Data Structures**: Standardized the format of case studies, commands, and responses
+- **Modular Design**: Separated concerns between context management, API functionality, and UI components
+- **Single Source of Truth**: Ensured that biographical information and case study details are defined in only one place

+These improvements make the codebase more maintainable, easier to update, and less prone to inconsistencies.

 ## Browser Support